 The first step of our biodiesel process is the collection of used cooking oil.
 A large amount of oil comes from commercial fryers at local restaurants, food processors, and any business that serves food, as well as home kitchens.
 All kinds of cooking oil can be used, including soy, vegetable, canola, and animal fats.

 The collection process is simple.
-Home cooking oil can simply be stored in its original container and dropped off at one of many convenient locations.
+Home cooking oil can simply be stored in its original container and taken to one of many convenient biodiesel drop-off locations.
 Restaurants and businesses, on the other hand, can sign up for our free service and set up a collection schedule.
 For those who partner with SeQuential, we provide a durable storage container for used cooking oil and will empty it regularly at no cost.

 Purification and Refinement

 After used cooking oil is collected, the next step is refinement.
 Used oil is usually full of impurities, such as meat scraps, water, crumbs of breading, and other leftovers.
 These contaminants must be filtered out, so they don’t interfere with the conversion process.

 Used cooking oil also contains a high amount of free fatty acids (FFAs).
 When you use oil repeatedly, the high heat starts to break down the molecules.
 Fatty acid particles detach from the rest of the molecule and start to float freely.
 These FFAs can’t be converted into biodiesel directly.
 After filtering, used cooking oil is pre-treated to make the FFAs usable.
 Then, it’s ready to be turned into biofuel.

 Used cooking oil is not a safe fuel by itself.
 In order to make it safe, cooking oil goes through a process called transesterification.